Theme Expansion

 Calm in Nature

-• Very expressive, but easy to dilute
+• Very expressive, but easy to dilute with too many serene landscapes

 Elemental Solitude

-• Works best when sparse
+• Strong and heavy — works best when sparse

 • Gains power from restraint